Owner/Clinical Supervisor

 Each Licensed Counselor is an Independent Practitioner and do not represent Counseling Connections of San Antonio

-Jennifer Harkins, LPC, LCDC
+Jennifer Harkins, LPC

 After graduating with a bachelor’s degree in Psychology from the University of Texas at Austin in 1998, I began working with children and families at a local nonprofit organization focused on providing support and guidance through mentoring.
 My early career in social service work led me to focus on what can be most transformative and healing: understanding and accepting self.
 I received my master’s degree in counseling and became licensed as a Professional Counselor.
 I continued social service work as a counselor with Family Violence Prevention Services, Children’s Bereavement Center of South Texas and The Center for Health Care Services.
 I now have a general practice that is shaped by my experiences and work with trauma.
 I appreciate working with a wide range of issues including but not limited to grief, depression, anxiety, relationship problems, childhood abuse, work/school challenges, life adjustments and addiction.
 As there are many unhealthy and compromising behaviors resulting from traumatic and stressful issues, I became licensed as a Chemical Dependency Counselor as well.